Climate Summary for Florida - February 2012

 Table 1: February average temperatures and departures from normal (° F) for selected cities.

-Table 4: Daily rainfall records (inches) tied or broken during February.
-(Compiled from NOAA, NWS).
+Table 3: Daily rainfall records (inches) broken during February (compiled from NOAA, NWS).

 Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for February is given in the figure below (courtesy of NOAA, NWS).